 Workers' compensation benefits in Iowa include:

-For details, visit the Iowa Division of Workers’ Compensation (DWC) FAQ.
+For details, visit the Iowa Department of Inspections, Appeals, & Licensing.

 Violating Iowa’s workers’ compensation statute is a serious matter.
 If an employer fails to maintain workers’ comp insurance or to pay required benefits from its self-insurance account, the state may apply multiple civil penalties, including: